An OHS Special Interest Group

 How to join

 There are two steps to joining the HE SIG.
-Firstly, if you are not yet a member, please join the Oral History Society here (link to joining webpage here).
+Firstly, if you are not yet a member, please join the Oral History Society here.
 Once you have joined, please get in touch with Emily Hewitt (Secretary) with your membership number to be added to our mailing list.

 For more information, or to discuss potential collaborations contact Jenny Harding (Chair).